By Ricky Tucker

 About the Author

 Ricky Tucker is a North Carolina native, a storyteller, an educator, a lead creative, and an art critic.
 His work explores the imprints of art and memory on narrative, and the absurdity of most fleeting moments.
 He has written for the Paris Review, the Tenth Magazine, and Public Seminar, among others, and has performed for reading series including the Moth Grand SLAM, Sister Spit, Born: Free, and Spark London.
 In 2017, he was chosen as a Lambda Literary Emerging Writer Fellow for creative nonfiction.
+He is the author of And the Category Is . . . : Inside New York’s Vogue, House, and Ballroom Community.
 Connect with him at thewriterrickytucker.com and on Instagram: @rictorscale.